World Traveler Signpost

 Non-Mainers may be rightfully confounded by this sign outside Lynchville, which asserts that Paris is a mere 15 miles away.

 How could Naples and Denmark possibly both be located 23 miles from this roadside outpost?
-And surely the distance from Lynchville to China must greater than 94 miles!
+And surely the distance from Lynchville to China must be greater than 94 miles!

 The explanation is that the sign’s destinations aren’t far-flung nations.
 They are all towns in Maine.

 The worldly sounding Maine towns have very little in common with their global namesakes.
 For example, China — the country — has a population of 1.4 billion people; China—the town in Maine—has a population of less than 5,000 people.
 However, many of the towns have their own claims to fame.
 Poland, Maine, is the home of Poland Spring water, which is now bottled by Nestlé and sold all over the country.
 South Paris, Maine, is a major producer of the iconic Flexible Flyer sleds.

 The sign itself, sometimes called “the World Places Sign” or “Maine’s Famous Signpost” was erected in the 1930s to promote tourism in the state.
 It features prominently in many vintage postcards from 1940s and 1950s, where it is depicted as a painted white wooden sign.
 The modern iteration is fortified with steel, to prevent vandals from making off with it (something that happened more than once over the years).

 While the sign likely isn’t going anywhere, it could probably use an extension.
 There are plenty of Maine towns that meet the criteria for inclusion, but just didn’t make the cut: Moscow, Belfast, Rome, Vienna, and Lisbon are among them.
 Although the sign isn’t comprehensive, it’s still charming and the perfect place for any Maine-specific globetrotters to start their adventure.

 Know Before You Go